atdixon/thurber/README.md

  for any thurber demo code you'd like to see.

-## Make It Fast
+## Performance

-First make your pipeline work.
-Then optimize if needed:
+Streaming/big data implies hot code paths. thurber's core has been tuned for performance in various ways, but you may benefit from tuning your own pipeline code:

+### Performance Tuning Tips

 * Use Clojure [**type hints**](https://clojure.org/reference/java_interop#typehints)
 liberally within your stream functions.
-Streaming/big data implies hot code paths.
+    - The cost of Java method invocation-by-reflection can be very high, and type hints can have a large impact in these cases.
     - A helpful list of **type hint aliases** can be found [here](https://clojure.org/reference/java_interop#TypeAliases).
 * Use Clojure's high-performance [**primitive operations**](https://clojure.org/reference/java_interop#primitives).
 * Follow Clojure's [**optimization tips**](https://clojure.org/reference/java_interop#optimization).